Dates: 4-May – 8-Jun 2018

 You can see artwork produced in previous classes here.

 We are fortunate to have four talented and experienced Life Drawing teachers.
 The incredible Jesse Dayan, who has a strong following amongst our students, specialises in Life Drawing and has been teaching with us for several years.
-MAC’s Director, Marco Corsini, who has a passion for drawing from the figure and has incorporated Life Drawing sessions into his Studio Art classes since MAC’s inception, David Palliser, who has been at the centre of Melbourne’s painting scene for several decades and is represented in many major Australian collections.
+MAC’s Director, Marco Corsini, who has a passion for drawing from the figure and has incorporated Life Drawing sessions into his Studio Art classes since MAC’s inception, David Palliser, who has been at the centre of Melbourne’s painting scene for several decades and is represented in many major Australian collections and artist Michelle Zuccolo, who has over 25 years’ teaching experience and a strong following of life drawing students behind her.
 You can now train underneath these incredible artists for an entire 6-week Life Drawing Course.

 Time: 7:00pm – 9:30pm